albanobrz/go-api-model/README.md

-# Go blank project design
+# Go blank project for API's

+The project is a MVC inspired archtecture.
+It uses dependecy injection.